eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/70_deploy-local-nodes.md

 npm install ethereumjs-util
 ```

-#### Create Sender Antelope Account
+#### Create Sender EOS Account

-Create an additional Antelope account, a.k.a. the sender account, as the wrapper account for signing wrapped Antelope transactions.
+Create an additional EOS account, a.k.a. the sender account, as the wrapper account for signing wrapped EOS transactions.

 We use `a123` for example (public key EOS8kE63z4NcZatvVWY4jxYdtLg6UEA123raMGwS6QDKwpQ69eGcP, private key 5JURSKS1BrJ1TagNBw1uVSzTQL2m9eHGkjknWeZkjSt33Awtior).
-Note, you may need to unlock your Antelope wallet again if it was already timed out.
+Note, you may need to unlock your EOS wallet again if it was already timed out.

 ```shell
 ./cleos create account eosio a123 EOS8kE63z4NcZatvVWY4jxYdtLg6UEA123raMGwS6QDKwpQ69eGcP EOS8kE63z4NcZatvVWY4jxYdtLg6UEA123raMGwS6QDKwpQ69eGcP